thingsboard/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                 <b>TMPS</b> refers to the total number of messages processed per second by the TBMQ cluster.
-                This metric includes both incoming and outgoing messages.
+                This metric includes both incoming and outgoing messages but counts only 'MQTT PUBLISH' packets.
                 For instance, if you have 100 devices each sending 10 messages per second, the incoming volume would be 1,000 messages per second.
                 If there are 2 subscribers consuming these messages, resulting in 2,000 outgoing messages per second, the TMPS would be 3,000.
                 TMPS provides a comprehensive measure of the messaging throughput handled by the TBMQ cluster, ensuring efficient and reliable communication for your IoT applications.